Modern Slavery Act Statement 2024

 • Product and services risks: in some countries some products and services used in our supply chain are identified as higher risk, such as services that involve manual labor or foreign migrant workers.

-Given that Jacobs U.K. and Jacobs Australia primarily provide professional services to clients, combined with the nature and type of those professional services, both Jacobs U.K. and Jacobs Australia believe there is low risk of human rights violations and modern slavery in their respective operations and supply chains.
-Jacobs is committed to continually improving its approach to identifying modern slavery risks in its supply chains and operations around the globe, including further engagement of third parties to conduct risk assessments and provide expertise on enhancing our approach.
+Jacobs U.K. and Jacobs Australia primarily provide professional services to clients in their respective countries.
+Jacobs’ supply chain primarily consists of the following categories: 1) corporate suppliers which may include external advisors, cleaning services, training providers, general goods and services for used in day-to-day operations; 2) IT suppliers such as providers of IT equipment; and 3) project subconsultants to provide professional services.
+Jacobs is committed to continually improving its approach to identifying modern slavery risks in its supply chains and operations around the globe, including further engagement of third parties to conduct reviews and provide expertise on enhancing our approach.

 Our actions to assess and address modern slavery risks